openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 **Data Hub**.
 Long-term storage for flow content and snapshot data.
 Required for ID-Linking

+**Snap Shot Servie**.
+Saves the state of the last execution of a flow.
+Can prevent duplicate delivery of entries.

 **Webhooks Service**.
 Starts flows based on incoming calls.

 **Metadata Repository**.
 Create and modify master data models used by your connectors.